Påarps GIF

 Påarps GIF is a former Swedish football club located in Påarp in Helsingborg Municipality, Skåne County.

 Background

-Påarps Gymnastik-och Idrottsförening were founded on 20 February 1931.
-The founders of the club were John Dahl, Thure Persson, Axel Lindh, Hjalmar Cronkvist and William Lund.
-On 19 August 1932 a football field was opened at Haga, next to the Flybjärs funfair.
+Påarps Gymnastik-och Idrottsförening were founded on 20 February 1931 by John Dahl, Thure Persson, Axel Lindh, Hjalmar Cronkvist and William Lund.
+On 19 August 1932, a football field was opened at Haga, next to the Flybjärs funfair.
 Activities at the time included football, gymnastics, table tennis, ladies handball and skiing.
 Today the club concentrates on football and bandy.
 PGIF's facilities include Medevi playing field (opened in 1949), a clubhouse, kitchen, office, dressing rooms and storage areas.

 The most famous player to emerge from the club's youth ranks is Andreas Granqvist who has played for Helsingborgs IF, Wigan Athletic and currently FC Groningen in the Netherlands.
 It is also the boyhood club of Jonas Dahlgren, who would go on to play in Allsvenskan for Halmstads BK, Helsingborgs IF, and Trelleborgs FF.